wmakley/wmakley.github.io/_posts/2019-03-07-the-problem-with-service-objects-part-1.md

 (To be clear, I am NOT blaming the tools.
 Callbacks can be appropriate in many circumstances, and too much ire has already been directed their way.
 I am just pointing out how easy it is to use them to write "obvious" code that makes a not-obvious mess.)

-In Part 2, I will discuss different ways we could use Rails and ActiveRecord to solve this problem, and why we may or may not still need the mythical "Service Object".
+In [Part 2][next], I will discuss different ways we could use Rails and ActiveRecord to solve this problem, and why we may or may not still need the mythical "Service Object".

+[next]: {{ site.baseurl }}{% post_url 2019-03-08-the-problem-with-service-objects-part-2 %}